Projects in Research Area Drive Train Diagnostics and Prognostics

 Gear teeth cause all components of a gear to vibrate due to various mechanisms such as variable tooth stiffness, deviations of the tooth flank geometry from an ideal involute, and impact processes.
 The resulting noises are known as gear whine and whistling, or as gear rattle and clatter.
 These noises reach the human ear via direct airborne sound radiation from the housing, or are transmitted as structure-borne sound to add-on parts, which then also radiate these vibrations as airborne sound.

-Contact Head of Drive Technology
+Contact Head of Drive Train Diagnostics and Prognostics

 This image shows Martin Dazer